 InF-SH and InF-DH models in TR 38.901 are adopted as the baseline scenarios for defining the channel models, parameters and modelling techniques for performance evaluations in the Rel.
 17 positioning enhancements for IIoT use cases

-Note: Individual companies may consider additional InF models in TR 38.901 as complimentary evaluation scenarios in their simulation investigation
+Note: Individual companies may consider additional InF models in TR 38.901 as complementary evaluation scenarios in their simulation investigation and the evaluation results can be considered to be captured in the TR 38.857.

 Additional Comments